slowernews/wisdom-tldr/README.md

 > *'To reveal the true nature of your intelligence rarely pays; you should get in the habit of downplaying it at all times.'*

 > *'Have exactly one vice.
 Two is too much.
 None makes you boring.
 Drink cocktails.
 Beer is for uncreative people.'*

----
-###On framing

-> *'The person who clears the path ultimately controls its direction, just as the canvas shapes the painting.' -- Ryan Holiday*